danchoi/yahooQuote/README.md

 ```

-If data is returned from the sqlite3 cache, the JSON is augmented by extra
+If data is returned from the MySQL cache, the JSON is augmented by extra
 values for CACHED and CACHED-AGE-SECONDS; e.g.,

     {..."CACHED":"2014-03-07 17:21:42","CACHED-AGE-SECONDS":"2111",...}